zhatin/CrazyMatching/README.md

 # CrazyMatching

-Spot It card game generate and verify program.
+Spot It card game generating and verifying program.